sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/7_types.md

 In this post, we added support for annotating type references across a variety of contexts.
 This is a big improvement for syntax highlighting due to how frequently they appear in C++ source code.
-In the [next post](), we'll shift our focus to annotating qualifiers that appear on types, function calls, and other declarations.
+In the <LocalLink text={"next post"} to={"Better C++ Syntax Highlighting - Part 8: Qualifiers"}></LocalLink>, we'll shift our focus to annotating qualifiers that appear on types, function calls, and other declarations.
 Thanks for reading!